dapr/docs/daprdocs/content/en/reference/api/workflow_api.md

 --------- | -----------
-`workflowComponentName` | Use `dapr` for Dapr Workflows `instanceId` | Unique value created for each run of a specific workflow `non_recursive` | (Optional) Boolean to determine if Dapr should not recursively terminate child workflows created by the workflow instance.
-Default value is `false`.
+`workflowComponentName` | Use `dapr` for Dapr Workflows `instanceId` | Unique value created for each run of a specific workflow `recursive` | (Optional) Boolean to determine if Dapr should not recursively terminate child workflows created by the workflow instance.
+Default value is `true`.

 ### HTTP response codes